plaidman/retromega-next/README.md

 ## Adding New Systems
 - add controller files into `/assets/images/devices/shortname.png`
-- add new colors and vendors into `/components/resources/CollectionData.qml`
+- add new metadata into `/components/resources/CollectionData.qml`
+- both of these steps are optional, you will be able to play any system without them

 ## Adding Background Music
 - add .mp3 files into `/asssets/music/whatever.mp3`
-- follow the instructions [on lines 10-12](https://github.com/plaidman/retromega-next/blob/master/components/resources/Music.qml#L23-L25) to register the music files in `/components/resources/Music.qml`
+- follow the instructions in `/components/resources/Music.qml` [on lines 10-12](https://github.com/plaidman/retromega-next/blob/master/components/resources/Music.qml#L10-L12) to register the music files

 ## Version History and Planned Features
 [changelog](CHANGELOG.md)